alexandrahotti/Deep-Learning-in-Data-Science/README.md

 # Deep Learning in Data Science
-This repository contains assignment solutions for the course DD2424 Deep Learning in Data Science.
+This repository contains assignment solutions for the course called Deep Learning in Data Science.

 ## Assignment 1 - A one layer network